lino-framework/lino/docs/ref/glossary.rst

   :sorted:

   Tups
+     The machine that served the `saffre-rumma.net` domain until 2010.

+  Mops
      The machine that is serving the `saffre-rumma.net` domain.

+  Jana
+     An internal virtual Debian server on our LAN used for testing.

   DSBE
      "Dienst für Sozial-Berufliche Eingliederung"
-     A public service in Eupen (Belgium) who helped develop the Lino application of the same name :doc:`/dsbe/index`.
+     A public service in Eupen (Belgium), frst user of :mod:`lino.apps.dsbe`.

   ExtJS
     http://www.sencha.com/products/js/